IEEE-AlAzhar/IEEE-Pedia/resources/Mobile-Apps/Flutter-resources.md

 2. [Flutter & Dart - The Complete Guide [2020 Edition]](https://www.udemy.com/course/learn-flutter-dart-to-build-ios-android-apps/)
    - In this course Max explains more advanced topics than Angela does in her mention course above.
 3. [Code2Start](https://www.youtube.com/channel/UCvrQznWIljgoa0y1sY4JDPg/playlists)
-   - This channel on Youtube is just awesome and it is a good free option.
+   - This channel on Youtube is just awesome, and it is a good free option.
 Also, it is well organized that all playlists are numbered, so you can watch them in order, and also, every playlist is found in both **Arabic** and **English**.

    **Those courses are the most popular ones, but you may search and find a course that can be more suitable for your needs and level.**